rsaarelm/roguereview/dungeonbash.md

 Source code overview
 --------------------

 Source uses mixed tabs and spaces for indentation.
-It will be laid out wrong unless your editor has tab width set to 8.
-The only reason to use physica tabs at all is to support variable indetation levels, so this is just doing it wrong.
+This is bad.
+Indent with physical tabs only or use spaces everywhere.

      483   1469  10787 dungeonbash-1.7/bmagic.c
       59    330   2169 dungeonbash-1.7/bmagic.h